Coach America

 Coach America, also doing business as American Coach Lines, was a holding company for American bus services owned by New York-based private equity firm Fenway Partners operating under the Coach America, American Coach Lines, and Gray Line names (at some locations, operating under pre-existing branding).
-Coach America consisted of all former Coach USA operations except for the midwestern United States, New York, New Jersey, Pennsylvania, and New England, along with Lakefront Lines in Ohio (acquired separately).
-For the nine years of its existence, Coach America was based in Dallas, Texas.
+Coach America consisted of all former Coach USA operations.
+Coach America is based in Holmdel, New Jersey.

 History

 The properties that became Coach America were previously owned by Scotland-based Stagecoach Group as Coach USA's Western, South Central, and Southeastern divisions.
 Coach America was formed in 2003 when, after Stagecoach Group evaluated its Coach USA business, it decided to retain mostly its scheduled and local transit services in the Northeast and North Central region and put the rest of the company up for sale.
 The South Central and West divisions of Coach USA were sold to Kohlberg & Co., LLC, with these companies continuing to use the Coach USA name for a time, but eventually changing to Coach America.
 The Southeast division was sold to a separate buyer, Lincolnshire Management, and became American Coach Lines.

 In 2006, Coach America purchased American Coach Lines from Lincolnshire.
 In November of that same year, Kohlberg sold Coach America to another private equity firm, Fenway Partners.
 Coach America acquired the Ohio carrier Lakefront Lines in 2008.

 In early 2012, following a Chapter 11 bankruptcy, the assets of Coach America were sold in units.
 Stagecoach repurchased eight of the Coach America properties that it had sold in the 2003 divestiture, plus Lakefront Lines/Hopkins Transportation in Ohio.
 Tornado Bus Company bought the El Expreso operation, Professional Transportation, Inc. purchased Coach America's rail crew division, and Transportation Management Services purchased the remainder of Coach America's operations, forming Horizon Coach Lines, except for the Los Angeles DOT contract, which was sold to MV Transportation; three Florida locations were later flipped to Academy Bus.
-The Dallas office closed in July 2012, ending Coach America operations.
+The Dallas office closed in July 2012.

-Divisions
+In November 2021, the Coach America brand was revived when Dylan Rosenthal and Salvatore Ciaravino relaunched the company under new ownership and management.
+They opened a new office in New Jersey.

-Coach America was organized into several divisions:
+Destinations